 - Teachers will understand the needs of all the children in the class.
 They will use data of individuals and groups to plan effective learning opportunities

 - Staff will manage their time effectively to meet the needs of the children

-- Children will be enabled to lead their own learning, through accurate learning objectives, success criteria, high level questioning and effective AfL
+- Children will be enabled to lead their own learning, through accurate learning objectives, success criteria, high level questioning, active learning and effective AfL

-- We will use our marking policy to build independent learners
+- We will use our marking and feedback policy to build independent learners

 - Children will know their next steps in learning and what to do to improve.